2017 Master’s Thesis Research Supplemental Grants in Coastal Community Development

-Graduate students are eligible to receive up to $12,000 for such expenses including materials and supplies, equipment, travel to academic and professional development opportunities such as conferences, and stipends to support modest living costs.
+University of Guam graduate students: you can apply for up to $10,000 in funds to support research for your Master’s thesis.
+Eligible expenses include materials and supplies, equipment, travel to academic and professional development opportunities such as conferences, and stipends to support modest living costs.

 (Request for proposal in PDF format: 2016 UOGSG Masters Thesis Supplemental Grants RFP_final)